ControlSpeech: Towards Simultaneous and Independent Zero-shot Speaker Cloning and Zero-shot Language Style Control: Introduction

-Moreover, during our experiments, we identified a many-to-many problem in style control: different style descriptions might correspond to the same audio, and a single style description might correspond to varying degrees of one style for the same speaker.
-Therefore, we designed a novel Style Mixture Semantic Density Sampling (SMSD) module to address the many-to-many issue in style control. we incorporate the global semantic information of the style control and exploit sampling from a mixed distribution \cite{mdn1,mdn2} of style descriptions to acheive hierarchical control.
-Additionally, we also design a noise disturbance module in SMSD to further enhance the diversity of styles.
+We also identify and analyze the many-to-many issue in textual style-controllable TTS for the first time, that is, different textual style descriptions may correspond to the same audio, \textbf{while a single textual style description may be associated with varying degrees of a particular style for the same speaker}.
+For instance, the phrases ``The man speaks at a very rapid pace" and ``The man articulates his words with considerable speed" describe the same speech style, yet ``The man speaks at a very rapid pace" can also correspond to many audio clips exhibiting \textbf{different levels of high speaking rate}.
+To address this many-to-many issue in style control, we propose a novel module called \textbf{Style Mixture Semantic Density Sampling (SMSD)}.
+This module integrates the global semantic information of style control and utilizes sampling from a mixed distribution ~\citep{mdn1,mdn2} of style descriptions to achieve hierarchical control.
+Additionally, we incorporate a noise perturbation mechanism to further enhance style diversity.
+The design motivation and detailed architecture of SMSD are elaborated in Section~\ref{subsec:smsd}.

-To comprehensively evaluate ControlSpeech’s controllability, timbre similarity, audio quality, diversity, and generalization, we created a new dataset called VccmDataset and established new metrics based on TextrolSpeech \cite{textrolspeech}.
-Considering the lack of open-source text style-controllable TTS models, we have consolidated the re-implemented baselines, VccmDataset and some evaluation scripts into a toolkit named ControlToolkit to foster further advancements in the controllable TTS field.
+To comprehensively evaluate ControlSpeech's controllability, timbre similarity, audio quality, diversity, and generalization, we create a new open sourced dataset called \textbf{VccmDataset} based on TextrolSpeech~\citep{textrolspeech} to foster advancements in controllable TTS.
+In summary, our contributions are as follows: